papivot/wcpctl/README.md

 ```
 ### Sample Examples

-#### To enable/create a Supervisor Cluster, modify the `wcp-cluster.yaml` sample provided in the `sample-config-yaml` folder.
+#### To enable/create a Supervisor Cluster
+* modify the `wcp-cluster.yaml` sample provided in the `sample-config-yaml` folder.
 Make sure that the following are enabled/configured (as per official docs) -
-* Relevent Content Library
+  ** Relevent Content Library
-* NSX configuration
+  ** NSX configuration

 ```
 python3 wcpctl.py create some-wcp-cluster-config.yaml -u administrator@vsphere.local